3453-315h/tsh/README.md

-## TSH
+## tsh

-Telegram Shell is a python script that allows your Linux server to communicate via Telegram using a Telegram bot, and allows commands to be sent from Telegram to Linux.
+Telegram Shell (tsh) is a python script that allows your Linux server to communicate via Telegram, by using a Telegram bot.

+tsh helps bridging your beloved UNIX command line tools and your mobile phone.
+It will allow communications in both ways, by enabling you to send messages from your Linux system to Telegram, and to send commands from Telegram to Linux.

-  - Some builtin commands are included for easier access.
+  - Some builtin commands are included for easier access (ping, nmap, etc).
   - More commands can be added by placing shellscripts (.sh) in tsh folder.
-  - Messages can be sent from Linux to Telegram by sending strings to tsh FIFO or socket.
+  - Messages can be sent from Linux to Telegram by sending strings to tsh FIFO or socket (as simple as `echo message > msg.fifo`).

  <br>